mistring/hilton/README.md

 ## Final comment

-Thank you for allowing me to showcase a few Android fetures and techniques by creating this app!
+Thank you for allowing me to showcase a few Android features and techniques by creating this app!